-There are 3 ferry routes operating between France and Jersey offering you combined total of 17 sailings per week.
+There are 3 ferry routes operating between France and Jersey offering you combined total of 22 sailings per week.
 Condor Ferries operates 1 route, St Malo to Jersey (St Helier) which runs 14 times weekly.
-Manche Iles Express operates 2 routes, Granville to Jersey (St Helier) runs 2 times per week & Carteret to Jersey (St Helier) about 1 time weekly.
+Manche Iles Express operates 2 routes, Granville to Jersey (St Helier) runs 2 times per week & Carteret to Jersey (St Helier) about 6 times weekly.

 As the frequency and duration of crossings on some routes varies we would advise that you do a live search for crossings from France to Jersey to get the most up to date information.

 France has been one of the world's most popular tourist destinations for many years and is one of the most diverse countries in the world.

 With a variety of landscapes, its charming people and the richness of its culture, France really is an ideal destination for the holidaymaker.
 Paris with its iconic monuments and Europe’s most popular theme park and also the French Riviera in the south east get the headlines, but there is so much more to see and do.